pascallaliberte/sharpen.page/_posts/2019-09-20-focus-on-just-one-struggle.md

 >
 > "Something is coming up very shortly where we need this done, and our past two attempts have failed.
 We totally underestimated the work that was needed.
 We need someone to get us off the ground, quick."

-By using those maybe's, you add extra words on the page that they can connect with as they scroll down the page.
+By using those _maybes_, you add extra words on the page that they can connect with as they scroll down the page.
 Using multiple takes on a longer page [gives you more opportunities to make them feel they're in the right spot][long-pages].

 [long-pages]: {% post_url 2019-05-17-how-long-landing-pages-make-calls-to-action-work %}